shreyareddi/jekyll-now/about.md

 - I love working with arts and crafts, refining my eye for small details!
 - I'm interested in Economics and understanding why and how people make decisions
   - This allows me to understand the choices team members or partners may make and provide me with the resources to guide them with their decisions
+- I'm a sucker for good food, boba, or corny dad jokes!

 ### Contact me